the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 // true false
 ~~~~~~~

-As a final example for this section, we will see how to remove a specific item from an array by using the `indexOf()` and `splice()` method:
+As a final example for this section, we will see how to remove a specific item from an array by using the `indexOf()` and `splice()` method.
+While `indexOf()` finds the position (index) of `'Sarah'` in the array, splice separates a part from the array by using a start index as first argument and a count as second argument.
+Read it as: "How many items should be removed?
+1, which is the second argument.
+And which item should be removed?
+Item with index 1, which is the first argument.":

 {title="index.js",lang="javascript"}
 ~~~~~~~